 You will often hear me in the hot room encouraging students to "just do the best you can for today."
 That is enough.
 Over the years, thousands of them have amazed me with their strength, determination, and spirit.
 I now draw so much of my strength from YOU!

 As proud as I am of the studio, my greatest source of pride has been launching my daughter and five sons into the world.
 They each hold a medal I received for running a Boston Marathon shortly after each was born, as a reminder of the strength and perseverance that will sustain them on their own journeys, as it continues to sustain me.
 They have supported and participated in their mother’s dream over the last 10 years, and each of them has worked at the studio in some capacity.
-I thank them and my husband Paul Aziz for being such a huge part of making my dream come true.
+I thank them for being such a huge part of making my dream come true.

 Over the last decade, we have created a loving community of support for one another.
 From my view at the podium, watching students transform themselves over time has been so rewarding.
 This has also been a team effort.
 To my teaching staff over the years, I will be forever grateful for the gifts of instruction, compassion and love that they have given to our community.
 I see the results in every person who walks through our doors.
 They have made all the difference, and I am truly grateful to all of them.
 As I always say, "Together we are better."